hetida/hetida-designer/docs/adapter_system/blob_storage_adapter.md

 By default, the `dump` and `load` methods of the Python package `pickle` are used to serialize and deserialize these inputs and outputs.
 Hence, the file extension ".pkl" is added to their object key.
 Since it is [not recommended to save Tensorflow Keras models via pickle](https://keras.io/getting_started/faq/#what-are-my-options-for-saving-models), such models are automatically identified by the adapter and serialized into the HDF5 format by the keras `save_model` method instead.
 In this case the file extension ".h5" is appended to the object key.

 **Note:** The python module tensorflow (or keras) is not included in the standard hetida designer dependencies.
 To use tensorflow in the hetida designer components or workflows, you need to [add this dependency](../custom_python_dependencies.md).
+The blob storage adapter is compatible with tensorflow version 2.12.0 or later.

 ### Basic Usage